athena-alpha/auto-summary/README.md

 ./auto-summary.sh highly_questionable_video_file.mp4
 ```

-Auto Summary will automatically detect and install a few required programs on its first run, so you don't need to  including:
+Auto Summary will automatically detect and install a few required programs on its first run including:
 - **[yt-dlp](https://github.com/yt-dlp/yt-dlp):** Used to download and extract YouTube audio
 - **[Whisper](https://github.com/openai/whisper):** Used to transacribe audio or video to text
 - **[jq](https://jqlang.github.io/jq/):** Uused to process the API JSON replies